Thursday 22 October 2009

 And the big day came!
 It took on a surreal quality, I kept thinking to myself, I can’t believe today is actually here, I am going to be up there in a few hours!
 The mixture of fear and excitement drive you forward through the night and onto the plinth.

-, and it was everything I imagined, I danced my little heart out, made a bit of a tit of myself, ignored the people who were drunk and generally had a ball!
+I got up there, and it was everything I imagined, I danced my little heart out, made a bit of a tit of myself, ignored the people who were drunk and generally had a ball!

 Then it was all over, how fast did that hour go?
 There were all those people I forgot to thank, all the things in hindsight that could have added to the experience and, well - can I not go again please?!